YaraR-2157769/Thesis_bachelorproef/README.md

 Click on the green 'code' button and select 'Download ZIP'.
 Unzip to use locally or upload as is to use with overleaf.

+# Notes
+This template is built on multicols meaning floats are not compatible.
+As a workaround use the 'H' position specifier in a table or figure environment.

 # Not Physics?

 Feel free to use it as a student of another faculty but know that you might need tweaks to the template.